Survey-Buddy/surveybuddy-frontend/README.md

 #### **2. Frontend Testing with Vite**

 - **Vite's development server** was used extensively for frontend testing:
-  - Hot module replacement (HMR) enabled real-time feedback during UI development, ensuring a smooth user experience.
   - User flows were tested, such as survey creation, question addition, editing, and response viewing.
-  - Browser testing ensured the app performed consistently across different environments and screen sizes.
+  - Browser testing ensured the app performed consistently across different environments.

 #### **3. Combined Testing**